melsholk/sop_rewriter/README.md

 # GenAI SOP Rewriter (MVP)

-A minimal, GitHub-ready project that rewrites existing SOP PDFs into a standardized SOP template using an LLM.
+A project that rewrites existing SOP PDFs into a standardized SOP template using an LLM.

 **Use case:** Convert messy/legacy SOPs into a consistent, audit-friendly first draft.
 **Important:** Output is **draft-only** and requires engineer review.